speculatrix/web_get_iplayer/README.md

 python has all the libraries it needs.

-=Installation - part 2 - the cron queue runner
+*Installation - part 2 - the cron queue runner*

 Set up cron so as to call the wrapper script.